The first livestock most new homesteaders bring home to the farm are chickens—and rightly so. Here’s how to start raising chickens from scratch.

 But here’s the thing:

 At the end of that 2 years, my average broodiness-prone hen will have given me at LEAST two dozen more chickens, AND at LEAST 350 eggs.
-If I purchase my little chicks at $2 each, and eggs sell for $2 per dozen, that hen has provided me with over $100, while costing me…chicken feed, and precious little of that.
-Considering that my personal flock free ranges and I offer up hen scratch once a day but it’s mostly ignored by them in favor of bugs, weeds and other stuff chickens were made to eat, my hens just retire here.
+If I purchase my little chicks at $2 each, and eggs sell for $2 per dozen, that hen has provided me with over $100, while costing me… chicken feed; and precious little of that considering that my personal flock free ranges.
+I do offer up hen scratch once a day but it’s mostly ignored by them in favor of bugs, weeds, and other stuff chickens were made to eat, my hens just retire here.
 They’ve earned it.